datanav/docs/tutorial-collect-source-systems.rst

   #.
 Set up a `test account <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_
   #.
 Aquire an `API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_

 When a system is used as a source it is especially important to recognize that providing streams of entities, as these are updated in the source system as a :ref:`delta stream <delta-stream-processing>`, ensures that Sesam can propagate data changes through a :ref:`Sesam dataflow <creating-a-sesam-dataflow>` quickly and efficiently.
 This holds true even if the amount of data residing in the source system increases exponentially.
-As such, avoiding bulk readings of data, as the amount of data residing in your source system increases, should be avoided.
+As such, bulk readings of data as the amount of data residing in your source system increases, should be avoided.

 With the above in mind, let us create a source system in Sesam.